top of page

 Combining Therapies with Strength Training for Lasting Results

-Treating elbow pain requires more than just symptom relief.
-Strengthening the muscles around the elbow and improving overall arm stability are key to preventing future injuries.
+Treating elbow pain requires a comprehensive approach.
+It's not just about symptom relief; strengthening the muscles around the elbow and improving overall arm stability are key to preventing future injuries.

 By combining shockwave therapy, dry needling, and strength training, players benefit from faster healing and stronger, more resilient muscles.
 This comprehensive care reduces the risk of recurring pain and helps you enjoy pickleball without limits.